brain friendly reading

 TEACHER'S BENEFIT FROM LEARNING EASY-TO-IMPLEMENT STRATEGIES THAT MOVE CHILDREN UP TO INStructional

-BFR trainings provide hands-on instruction for teachers in key areas that support the reading development of all children but are absolutely vital for children with dyslexic characteristics in order for them to succeed.
+BFR trainings provide hands-on instruction for teachers in key areas that support the reading development of all children but are absolutely vital for children with characteristics of dyslexia in order for them to succeed.

 TRAININGS INCLUDE